CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 {:.alert .alert-purple .my-3}
 *Note: you may be prompted to enter your password.
 When you do so in the command line, you won't see anything happen.
 Just enter your password for your computer then press enter.
 That should complete the step.*

+- Installation will proceed, printing out lots of text to the terminal window.
+It is complete when your command prompt returns (looks something like `username@computername ~ %`).
+- Look at the text about your command prompt, you should see a section "==> Next steps:" printed out in the terminal window.
+For most users, this will include several commands that need to be run in the terminal to finish setting up Homebrew (the exact commands are different depending on your MacOS version).
+Use your mouse to highlight and copy the commands one at a time.
+Paste each into the terminal prompt and press enter to run.
+- Quit the terminal.

+Check your installation:

+- Open a terminal window.
-- When the installation is complete, type `brew -v` into the terminal and press "Enter".
+- Type `brew -v` into the terminal and press "Enter".
 This will either return your current Homebrew version or a message telling you the brew command cannot be found.
-- If your terminal returns a version of Homebrew (an example might be "Homebrew 3.1.5", but keep in mind you may have a different version number, and that's okay!), you are ready to move on to the next section, [Install rbenv](#install-rbenv), below.
+- If your terminal returns a version of Homebrew (an example might be "Homebrew 4.4.3", but keep in mind you may have a different version number, and that's okay!), you are ready to move on to the next section, [Install rbenv](#install-rbenv), below.
-- However, if your terminal returns a "command not found: brew" message, you'll need to complete one more step before moving on (this will be true for most Apple silicon computers, produced after late 2020).
-Copy and paste the following into the terminal and press "Enter":
+- However, if your terminal returns a "command not found: brew" message, you probably missed the final install commands from "Next steps".
+For most Apple silicon computers 2020+ the command you need is:
 ```
 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile
 ```